-Vinegar is a crazy cleaning machine, even though the smell is not pleasant, you can save a ton of money by adding this power cleaner to your list of weapons against dirt and grime.
-I started buying white vinegar in the big gallon jugs now.
+Recommended by a porfessional cleaning company, Vinegar I have found is a crazy cleaning machine, even though the smell is not pleasant, you can save a ton of money by adding this power cleaner to your list of weapons against dirt and grime.
+I started buying white vinegar in bulk now.
 I add some essential oils like peppermint, lavender and sometimes tea tree oil to my spray vinegar bottle to help with the scent.
 Using the vinegar in my laundry instead of fabric softener has really helped clean my clothes better also (just put it in the fabric softener area of your washer instead, about a half cup or so each wash).
 We have all real wood floors and I use water/vinegar/essential oil mixture to keep them clean and germ free since we have several pets in the house.

 1. Counter tops – clean with a rag and vinegar.

 2. Drain or garbage disposal – pour in 1 cup baking soda then one cup hot vinegar.
 Let sit for 5 minutes.
 Run hot water down the drain.
 (Note: some garbage disposals do not react well to this cleaning method check all manufacturer instructions first.)

 3. Microwave – mixing equal parts vinegar and water in a microwave-safe bowl.
 Bring it to a boil inside the microwave.
 Wipe clean.